7 Universal Design Principles to Reach Audiences

 2. Avoid segregating or stigmatizing any users.

-3. Provisions for privacy, security and safety should be equally available to all users.
+3. Establish provisions for privacy, security and safety to all users.

 4. Make the design appealing to all users.